cogroo/cogroo4/README.md

   * cogroo-ann: a framework composed of Annotators and Pipes, this allow easy abstraction of Apache OpenNLP
   * cogroo-gc: the grammar checker core, based on the framework from cogroo-ann
   * cogroo-dict: dictionaries and scripst to deal with it (should be removed soon because now it is partially covered by Jspell-ptBR project)
+  * cogroo-ruta-[lang]: the new rule engine based on UIMA RUTA (Thanks to the team @ IME-USP/LabXP2015)
   * cogroo-addon: core of the LO|OO add on (not present in the moment, we need to refactor the pt_Br addon)
   * eval: evaluation related subprojects (used by wcolen to write his master's dissertation)
   * lang: language specific code